Two Chevrons Apart

 • The Wonder Years, Minder, Garfield, Roseanne, The Wonder Years and Red Dwarf were shown on TV.

-• This Morning was shown for the first time, with Fern Britton and Andy Craig.
+• This Morning was shown for the first time, with Richard and Judy.
 Critics said it wouldn't last until Christmas.

 • Pat Kenny and Michelle Rocca hosted the Eurovision Song Contest in Dublin with a then-unknown Celine Dion winning for Switzerland by one point.